suchat932/NHOS/nhos_configuration.md

 There is no special configuration for local shell user access.
 More information on how to access mining machine locally is available on [NiceHash OS local access](nhos_local_access.md) page.

 ### Network
 This section is used to configure mining machine network settings.
-There is only wireless configuration entry here, and if you are using wireless infrastructure you must fill in this section, otherwise leave it empty or remove from configuration file.<br/>
+There is only wireless configuration entry here, and if you are using wireless infrastructure, you must fill in this section, otherwise leave it empty or remove from configuration file.<br/>

 `ssid` - [SSID](https://en.wikipedia.org/wiki/Service_set_(802.11_network)#Service_set_identifier_(SSID) "Service Set Identifier") to provide the name for a wireless network access. &nbsp;&nbsp;_**[optional]**_<br/>
 `key` - Security key for wireless network access authentication. &nbsp;&nbsp;_**[optional]**_